RH-sdavey/X-swhy2-X/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve OUR FUCKING WEBSITE
+about: Create a report to help us improve our site by reporting a bug
-title: "[BUG] title here please fucker"
+title: "[BUG] **fill this information please**"
 labels: bug
-assignees: ''
+assignees: RH-sdavey

 ---

-**Describe the bug, what did you fucking find ?**
+**Describe the bug, what did you find ?**
 A clear and concise description of what the bug is.

 **To Reproduce this bug Sean should do what?**